iamjosephmj/Bot-save-the-Princess/README.md

 # Bot-save-the-Princess

 Princess 'P' is trapped inside a Box-World.
-The program is designed in such a way that a Bot 'B' saves the princess with minimim path cost.
+The program is designed in such a way that a Bot 'B' saves the princess with minimim path.

 # How-to-play